Information for Academic Year 2020-21

 These policies apply to non-WUSTL courses:

 - Online or other distance learning courses will not be granted transfer credit.
-Exception: Due to COVID-19, courses taken online during Summer 2020, Fall 2020, or Spring 2021 will be considered for transfer credit.
+Exception: Due to COVID-19, courses taken online during Summer 2020, Fall 2020, Spring 2021, or Summer 2021 will be considered for transfer credit.

 - You must take the course for a letter grade and earn a grade of C or better to be eligible for transfer credit.

 - Grades earned at other institutions will not be included in your WUSTL gpa.

 - Non-WUSTL course work may not be used to satisfy Arts & Sciences distribution requirements; courses may count towards major/minor credit only with department pre-approval.

 - Upon receipt of an official transcript from the non-WUSTL school, approved credit will be awarded.